ParallelWindfarms/cylinder/lit/mpi_oscillator.md

 ```

 ### HDF5 Vectors
-This means we can also hide variables that are stored in an HDF5 file behind this interface:
+This means we can also hide variables that are stored in an HDF5 file behind this interface.
+We often want to store more information than just the state vector.
+In the case of parareal, we have results from fine integration and coarse integration.
+In the case of fine integration, what we need to represent is the final state of the integration, but we are also interested in the intermediate steps.

 ``` {.python #vector-expressions}
 @dataclass